 You need the very best from Apple

 The iPhone 12 Pro Max is the definitive champion of this family of phones, and if you want the very best specs with top-end cameras and some fantastic performance you’ll want to look there.
 The price may be higher, and it’s a physically much bigger phone, but it, or the 12 Pro, will suit some much better than the mini does.
+Alternatively, there's the superior iPhone 13 family too, of course.

 You need top-end wireless charging